 The International Climate Change Initiative (IKI) in Mexico

-Based on the efforts and leadership of Mexico, the BMU supports Mexico through IKI, which is a key element of Germany’s international climate finance strategy and its financial commitments under the CBD.
+Based on the efforts and leadership of Mexico, through the IKI, the German government supports Mexico to achieve its climate and biodiversity goals.
+The IKI is a key element of Germany’s international climate finance and of its financial commitments under the CBD and the UNFCCC.

 Mexico is an IKI priority country.
-Currently, about 40 bilateral, regional and global projects are being implemented in the country by about 15 organizations in IKI’s four focus areas: mitigation, adaptation, REDD+ and biodiversity.
+Around 26 bilateral, regional and global projects are currently implemented in the country by some 19 organizations in the four IKI areas: mitigation, adaptation, REDD+ and biodiversity.

 The Mexican-German Climate Change Alliance: IKI interface project for Mexico

-As part of the IKI knowledge management strategy, “interface projects” have been established in IKI priority countries such as Mexico.
-Interface projects promote exchange among organizations that implement IKI projects and provide information to the BMU regarding the entire IKI portfolio of the country.
+As part of the IKI knowledge management strategy, “interface projects” have been established in some countries, including Mexico, with the aim of promoting exchange between all organizations implementing IKI projects and providing information to the BMWK, BMUV and the AA with respect to the entire IKI portfolio in the country.

 IKI portfolio MexicoProjects